leegang/rag_survey_zh/rag_survey.md

 RAG effectively combines the parameterized knowledge of LLMs with non-parameterized external knowledge bases, making it one of the most important methods for implementing large language models.
 This paper outlines the development paradigms of RAG in the era of LLMs, summarizing three paradigms: Naive RAG, Advanced RAG, and Modular RAG.
 It then provides a summary and organization of the three main components of RAG: retriever, generator, and augmentation methods, along with key technologies in each component.
 Furthermore, it discusses how to evaluate the effectiveness of RAG models, introducing two evaluation methods for RAG, emphasizing key metrics and abilities for evaluation, and presenting the latest automatic evaluation framework.
 Finally, potential future research directions are introduced from three aspects: vertical optimization, horizontal scalability, and the technical stack and ecosystem of RAG.1
 1
-Introduction The large language models
+Introduction

-(LLMs)
-are more powerful than anything we have seen in Natural Language Processing (NLP) before.
+The large language models(LLMs)are more powerful than anything we have seen in Natural Language Processing (NLP) before.

-The GPT
-series models[Brown *et al.*, 2020, OpenAI, 2023], the LLama series models[Touvron *et al.*, 2023], Gemini[Google, 2023], and other large language models demonstrate impressive language and knowledge mastery, surpassing human benchmark levels in multiple evaluation benchmarks[Wang *et al.*, 2019, Hendrycks *et al.*, 2020, Srivastava *et al.*, 2022].
+The GPTseries models[Brown *et al.*, 2020, OpenAI, 2023], the LLama series models[Touvron *et al.*, 2023], Gemini[Google, 2023], and other large language models demonstrate impressive language and knowledge mastery, surpassing human benchmark levels in multiple evaluation benchmarks[Wang *et al.*, 2019, Hendrycks *et al.*, 2020, Srivastava *et al.*, 2022].

 However, large language models also exhibit numerous shortcomings.

-They often fabricate facts[Zhang *et al.*, 2023b] and lack knowledge when dealing with specific domains or highly specialized queries[Kandpal *et al.*, 2023].
+They often fabricate facts[Zhang *et al.*, 2023b]and lack knowledge when dealing with specific domains or highly specialized queries[Kandpal *et al.*, 2023].
 For instance, when the information sought extends beyond the model's training data or requires the latest data, LLM may fail to provide accurate answers.
 This limitation poses challenges when deploying generative artificial intelligence in real-world production environments, as blindly using a black-box LLM may not suffice.

 Traditionally, neural networks adapt to specific domains or proprietary information by fine-tuning models to parameterize knowledge.
 While this technique yields significant results, it demands substantial computational resources, incurs high costs, and requires specialized technical expertise, making it less adaptable to the evolving information landscape.
 Parametric knowledge and non-parametric knowledge play distinct roles.
 Parametric knowledge is acquired through training LLMs and stored in the neural network weights, representing the model's understanding and generalization of the training data, forming the foundation for generated responses.
 Non-parametric knowledge, on the other hand, resides in external knowledge sources such as vector databases, not encoded directly into the model but treated as updatable supplementary information.
 Non-parametric knowledge empowers LLMs to access and leverage the latest or domainspecific information, enhancing the accuracy and relevance of responses.